iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 3 reviews"/>
 </p>

+> Used to work but now it hasn't checked for exposure since Feb 13th.
+It's up to date, I've uninstalled and reinstalled, phone restart, checked permissions.
+Nothing has worked.
+I'm uninstalling because it's not worth the waste of space.<br> :date: __2021-02-27 02:06:51__

 > This app is general , can be improved to reflect local zip codes with real time case tracking.
 Racial distribution makes this app racist.<br> :date: __2021-02-09 03:41:17__

 > L pi pl om 0<br> :date: __2021-02-03 15:23:00__